 Coin & Currency Services

 Community First Bank offers rolled coin and strapped currency for our customers' use.
-To have your coin/currency order ready when you get to the bank, click here for a form to complete and fax.
+To have your coin/currency order ready when you get to the bank, call the bank prior to your arrival.

 Electronic Data Interchange (EDI) Services

 Community First Bank has the ability to electronically initiate transfers of money involving an account at the financial institution.
 This service is also referred to as Electronic Funds Transfer Agreement.
 The use of EDI to transmit invoice data and payments can improve a company's cash flow and may increase the amount of working capital.
 Pre-authorized ACH debits and credits fall under this service.
 This includes direct deposit of MasterCard, Visa, and Discover bankcard transactions.